 The sister location to the One Archives, its Gallery and Museum is located in the heart of West Hollywood.
 Open to the public, its rotating exhibits display the more than 2 million historical items owned by ONE.
-From October 27, 2012 to January 13, 2013, the Museum will be showing a collection of photographs, drawings and paintings by Steven Arnold, the majority of which have never been shown to the public.
+Through summer 2013, the Museum will be the home of artist Molly Larkey's A Mural for ONE, a large-scale, rainbow-inspired painting on the front of its building.

 It's a simple section of the Cove Avenue stairway just off of Silver Lake Boulevard, but what it represents is not something to be overlooked.
 In the summer of 1948, gay activist Harry Hay clandestinely began a group called "Bachelors Anonymous" in a private residence of Silver Lake (at 2328 Cove Ave.).
 By 1950, the collective of men had become the Mattachine Society—America's first official gay organization.
 Mattachine inspired as a major force in the gay liberation movement, not only in Los Angeles, but throughout the country.

 Erected in 1993, the Wall Las Memorias Project stands as an outdoor cultural landmark to honor all of those who have fallen victim to AIDS.
 The goal of the artistic project is to "engage the community in a conversation about [the] cultural silence, shame and stigma" about the disease.
-It is the first publicly funded AIDS monument in the country and also provides a broad range of prevention services to both gay and straight Los Angelenos.
+It was the first publicly funded AIDS monument in the country; the project also provides a broad range of prevention services to both gay and straight Los Angelenos.
 The monument is located at 3600 N. Mission Road, in Lincoln Park.